 Rough and Ready Creek

-The Rough and Ready Creek area is home to the highest concentration of rare plants in Oregon.
-It’s flood plain is thought to be unique in the world, as well as being botanically rich.
-It’s lower reach is an undeveloped oasis amidst civilization and a cherished community open space and outdoor classroom.
+The Rough and Ready Creek Watershed is home to the highest concentration of rare plants in Oregon.
+Its floodplain is an undeveloped oasis amidst civilization and a cherished community open space.
+It’s backcountry is wild, remote and the source of some of the clearest, cleanest water in the United States.
+It’s scientifically, socially, and ecologically exceptal

-It’s backcountry is a remote and fascinating wild area.
 Rough and Ready Creek flows out of the Kalmiopsis Wilderness and through the South Kalmiopsis Roadless Area.
-It widens into great sweeping bends and multiple braided stream channels as it nears civilization and spreads out onto a unique and ancient flood plain.
+Shortly after its two forks join, this one-of-a-kind waterbody widens as it approaches civilization.
+Here, with its signature sweeping bends and braided stream channels, its what’s known as a “losing” or sinking stream making a significant contribution to a complex ground water regime as it spills out onto a unique and ancient flood plain.

-According the the U.S. Forest Service Rough and Ready Creek’s watershed “epitomizes serpentine/peridotite geology” and its this geology that has shaped this unique creek and its rare and diverse plant communities.
-Trying to understand its mysteries strains the limits of our knowledge.
-It strains understanding why this much loved wild creek is not now permanently protected.
+According the the U.S. Forest Service’s Wild and Scenic River Analysis, the Rough and Readay Creek Watershed “epitomizes serpentine/peridotite geology.”
+Its this geology that has shaped this unique creek and its rare and diverse plant communities.
+Trying to understand its mysteries strains the limits of our knowledge and it strains understanding why this much loved wild creek is not now permanently protected.
+See more below about the threat that modern industrial scale mining for marginal mineral values is to this exceptional place

-The two federal agencies that manage the approximately 23,000 acres of National Forest and BLM lands in Rough and Ready Creek’s watershed write about the area with the highest praise.
-Here’s what the BLM’s Management Plan for the Rough and Ready Creek Area of Critical Environmental Concern [1] says:
+The two federal agencies charged with managing the approximately 23,000 acres of federal public lands in the Rough and Ready Creek Watershed write about the area with the highest praise.
+For example, the Bureau of Land Management writes:

 “Rough and Ready Creek presents a unique fluvial system characterized by exceptional water quality and clarity, very flashy flows, an unusual braided stream channel and a broad relatively undisturbed [floodplain] of cobbles which may support an extensive hyporheic zone with rare or sensitive invertebrates” (USDI BLM, 1998).